-Acad omic Program n Review Committee (APRC) Mission/Purpose The review of academic programs is intended to sustain and improve the overall quality of existing instructional programs offered at Southwestern College.
+Acade n Review Committee (APRC) Mission/Purpose The review of academic programs is intended to sustain and improve the overall quality of existing instructional programs offered at Southwestern College.
 The Academic Program Review Committee (APRC) plans, implements, and evaluates the program review process for academic programs.
 Parent Committee Academic Sena te (AS) Standing Subcommittees None Major Responsibilities and Reports Determing Reads, reprograme Reports Archives Reviews ents the Academic Program Review (APR) cycle.
 The street the APR cycle and deadlines.
 The street eviews, and takes action on submitted Academic and Reviews.
 The to the Academic Senate on the status of APR.
-The sapproved APRs in SharePoint.
-The sapproved and assesses the APR process and the status modifications as needed.
-Chair/Co-Chairs c Senate Vice President Recorder: Academic Senate Administrative Secretary Additional Office & Support Staff Office of Institutional Effectiveness Clerical Support Vot ting Members Constituent Group Number of Representatives Specific Position of Representative(s) (e.g. Academic Senate President) Academic Senate 2 Academic Senate Vice President and Academic President-Elect or immediate past President Dean appointed by Dean's Council Dean's Council 1 Faculty appointed by Academic Senate President School of Arts, Communication, and Social Sciences 1 Faculty appointed by Academic Senate President School of Business and Technology 1 Faculty appointed by Academic Senate President School of Counseling and Student Support Programs 1 Faculty appointed by Academic Senate President School of Language, Literature and Humanities 1 Faculty appointed by Academic Senate President School of Math, Science and Engineering 1 Faculty appointed by Academic Senate President
+The status approved APRs in SharePoint.
+The status and assesses the APR process and the status and assesses the APR process and the status and assesses and the status and the status and the status are status as a status are status as a status are status are status as a status are sta Chair/Co-Chairs Chair: Academic c Senate Vice President Recorder: I . te Administrative Secretary Additional Office & Support Staff Office of Institutional Effectiveness Clerical Support Vot ting Members Constituent Group Number of Representatives Specific Position of Representative(s) (e.g. Academic Senate President) Academic Senate 2 Academic Senate Vice President and Academic President-Elect or immediate past President Dean appointed by Dean's Council Dean's Council 1 Faculty appointed by Academic Senate President School of Arts, Communication, and Social Sciences 1 Faculty appointed by Academic Senate President School of Business and Technology 1 Faculty appointed by Academic Senate President School of Counseling and Student Support Programs 1 Faculty appointed by Academic Senate President School of Language, Literature and Humanities 1 Faculty appointed by Academic Senate President School of Math, Science and Engineering 1 Faculty appointed by Academic Senate President